German Law and the German Legal System

 Under German marriage laws, a party can't file for divorce until he or she has been separated for one year, or for three years if the divorce is contested.
 Annulments are very rare.

-The differences between German and American laws are particularly obvious when it comes to contracts.
-In the US it is common, and usually necessary, to spell out everything in a contract.
-The rule in German law, on the other hand, is: "a short contract is a good contract."
-(For example the main issues in rental agreements and leases are codified in a law dealing with landlord-tenant relations.
-There may be nothing in the lease dealing with notice periods, renovations required or actions in the event of non-payment of rent, but these things are still covered because of the law.)
+The differences between German and Anglo-American laws are particularly obvious when it comes to contracts.
+In the US, for example, it is common, and usually necessary, to spell out everything in a contract.
+The rule in German law, on the other hand, is: “a short contract is a good contract.”
+For example the main issues in rental agreements and leases are codified in a law dealing with landlord-tenant relations.
+There may be nothing in the lease dealing with notice periods, renovations required or actions in the event of non-payment of rent, but these things are still covered because of the law.

 An agreement to rent an apartment or house for a fixed term cannot be terminated early except under extraordinary circumstances.
 A job transfer is usually not an extraordinary circumstance.
 It's advisable for expatriates to have a German attorney lead them through this maze.